rinavillaruz/terraform-aws-kubernetes/README.md

-# Terraform AWS Kubernetes Cluster
+# Terraform AWS Kubernetes Multi-Cluster

-This repository contains Terraform configurations to deploy a **production-ready Kubernetes cluster** on AWS.
+This repository contains Terraform configurations to deploy a **production-ready Kubernetes multi-cluster** on AWS.
 It leverages Terraform modules for infrastructure automation.

 ## 🛠️ Features
 - **Security Groups** – Configurable Security groups for Bastion host, Control Plane and Worker Nodes